-Receipts from donations are recognized as revenue as they are received.
+Receipts from donations and fundraising are recognized as revenue as they are received.
 The Network uses the deferral method to account for other revenue sources.
 Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
-Rental income and interest are recognized as revenue when received or receivable if the amount can be reasonably estimated and collection is reasonably assured.
+Rental income, interest, and government COVID-19 benefits, are recognized as revenue when received or receivable if the amount can be reasonably estimated and collection is reasonably assured.